jitendradeora/todaymedia/README.md

-  # Arabic News Website
+  # Today Media Website

-  This is a code bundle for Arabic News Website.
-The original project is available at https://www.figma.com/design/EAQeQ4Hs87FxVMzGFSkzfM/Arabic-News-Website.
+  This is a code bundle for TodayMedia Website.

   ## Running the code